ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 1. Determine what data you want to capture and track, and [specify those details in the configuration data](#specifying-configuration-data).
 2. In the [`requests`](#requests) configuration object, specify the type of request to track (e.g., pageview, specific triggered events) and the url(s) of where you want to send the tracking data to.

+{% call callout('Note', type='note') %}
+When processing AMP URLs in the referrer header of analytics requests, strip out or ignore the `usqp` parameter.
+This parameter is used by Google to trigger experiments for the Google AMP Cache.
+{% endcall %}

 *Example: Sending data to a URL*

 Here's a simple example that tracks page views.
 Every time a page is visible, the trigger event fires, and sends the pageview data to a defined URL along with a random ID.